-…in which I set out purposefully and happily to complete my favourite trail, while disclaiming purpose and anticipating edifying pain.
+The Purposeless Pennine Way, in which I set out purposefully and happily to complete my favourite trail, while disclaiming purpose and anticipating pain.

 You may have seen the BBC programmes ‘celebrating’ the fiftieth anniversary of the Pennine Way.
-This summer they were repeated.
-In my opinion they were a travesty.
-An opportunity for some immortal ‘slow TV’ squandered in favour of a catalogue of breathless ‘adventures’, most of them nothing to do with walking the trail and communicating nothing whatsoever authentic about the experience of doing so.
-Just more box ticking, shopping for ready-made thrills, as if we don’t all need a break from those destructive, stereotyped behaviours.
+To me they were a travesty.
+An opportunity for some immortal ‘slow TV’ squandered in favour of a catalogue of breathless ‘adventures’.
+Most of these were nothing to do with walking the trail and communicated nothing authentic about the experience of doing so.
+Just more box ticking, more shopping for ready-made thrills, as if we don’t all need a break from stereotyped consumption.

-The tone was set at the start of every episode; a bushy-tailed adventurer bragging his credentials – he’d been abroad (whoo!), he’d explored (double-whoo!), but now here he was slumming it on a mere path in boring old England, trying to work out why some tweeded fools fifty years ago thought that walking 270 miles might be fun.
+The tone was set at the start of every episode, a bushy-tailed adventurer bragging his credentials – he’d been abroad (whoo!), he’d explored (double-whoo!), but now here he was slumming it on a mere path in boring old England, trying to work out why some fools in tweeds fifty years ago thought that walking 270 miles might be fun.
 His conclusion – it wasn’t enough fun.
 It was necessary instead to go rock climbing and white water kayaking.
 This made me cross.

-The only bit of the programmes I liked was when they showed an endearing soul who peacefully, harmlessly and all by himself walks The Way every year.
-An ordinary-looking chap with ordinary-looking gear; there he was, trudging along through what looked like Ribblesdale.
+The only bit I liked was when they showed an endearing soul who peacefully, harmlessly and all by himself walks The Way every year.
+An ordinary-looking chap with ordinary-looking gear, trudging along through what looked like Ribblesdale.
 The inevitable question: ‘So, why do you walk the Pennine Way every year?’

 I jumped up from the sofa.
 ‘Mate!’, I cried, ‘No!
 Don’t justify!
 Don’t rationalise!
-Just shrug aimlessly, or say you do it just because nothing, so there!’
+Just shrug aimlessly!
+Say you do it just because of nothing, so there!’

-I reckon he’d had his arm cruelly twisted by some vivacious production assistant, who from my own experience of TV work probably wasted three days of his life for thirty seconds’ screen time.
-Uncomfortably, he mumbled about his ‘fitness regime’.
+I reckon he’d had his arm twisted by some vivacious production assistant, who from my own experience of TV work probably wasted three days of his life for thirty seconds’ screen time.
+He mumbled about his ‘fitness regime’.
 ‘I walk it every spring, then I’m fit for the rest of the year’.
 Not being unkind, he didn’t look like a fitness fanatic to me.
-Clearly underwhelmed, the presenter bounded off to the car that would drive him to his next off-the-peg, paid-for ‘adventure’.
+Underwhelmed, the presenter bounded off to the car that would drive him to his next off-the-peg ‘adventure’.

 I resolved immediately, then and there, that I would walk the Pennine Way again soon, simply, quietly and for no reason whatsoever.
 I looked online at cheap train tickets.
 Darn it, there was one available, very cheap.
 I bought it.
 And so, ladies, gentlemen and sheep, we present the Purposeless Pennine Way.
 OK, mostly sheep.